Welcome

 Image

-The Department of Religious Studies and Classics is excited to offer scholarships to University of Arizona students (any major/minor) who would like to begin their study of Ancient Greek this winter!
-GRK 101 - Elementary Classical Greek I will be…
+The Department of Religious Studies and Classics is excited to offer scholarships to University of Arizona students for Classical Greek 101 or Latin 101 during Winter Session!
+Ancient Greek: Application Instructions can be found HERE.
+Latin:…

 Upcoming Events